Skip to content

 • Line Height: Adjust to control vertical line spacing.

-• Sharp: Fine-tune the slider for optimal anti-aliasing and crispness (80% is a great starting point).
+• Sharp: Fine-tune the slider for anti-aliasing and crispness (80% is a good starting point).

 3. Optimize Texture Layout: